-- When saying “no” in especially difficult circumstances, calm down first.
-Wait until you’ve gotten yourself to a calm, neutral space before you speak.
+- Calm down first.
+When saying “no” in especially difficult circumstances, wait until you’ve gotten to a calm, neutral space before you speak.

-- How you communicate is important.
+- How you communicate matters.
 If you don’t think that you can hold your ground over the phone, for example, you can write an email or a text instead.

-- If you’re open to negotiating boundaries with those you trust, can you negotiate a compromise that ensures your needs are met?
-Don’t agree to what you know won’t be healthy and safe for you, even if it ruffles feathers.
+- Be wary of negotiating.
+If you’re open to negotiating boundaries with those you trust, can you negotiate a compromise that ensures your needs are met?
+Don’t agree to what you know won’t be okay with you, even if it ruffles feathers.

 Being True to Yourself Can Be Painful